Code-Institute-Submissions/molacuizine/README.md

 A user would be have access to only their profile page and thus could only update their own profile.
 This was achived using the django login decorator.

-A user would be able to apply CRUD operations to items stored in the bag sessions.
+A user would be able to apply CRUD operations to items stored in their bag sessions only.

 The store management page could only be accessed by the administrator by usng the django login decorator.
 A redirect was also included to prevent url manipulation by a user if the user was not an administator thus preventing illegal access to the store management page.
 This would prevent CRUD operations on products and changing of store status.

+Redirects were applied in the case site users tried to manipulate urls to delete or update products.

 Also a redirect would be triggered if a user tried to manipulate url to access the checkout page if store status was closed.